xhartonx/Baseball-team-analytics/README.md

 * Leveraged Tableau to develop intuitive visualizations and interactive dashboards, providing an in-depth analysis of the baseball team's performance to help improve the winning rate

 ## Project goal
-This project aims to analyze and optimize the baseball team's winning rate by examining player distribution based on height and weight, and identifying performance trends influenced by temperature conditions
+The goal of this project is to analyze and optimize the baseball team’s win rate.
+Specifically, the analysis focuses on:
+* Player distribution based on height and weight.
+* Identifying performance trends influenced by temperature conditions.

 ## Tools Used
-* Microsoft SQL Server
+* Microsoft SQL Server: For database management and querying.
-* Tableau
+* Tableau: For visualization and dashboard creation.

 ## ER Diagram for Database Structure
 ![image/ER model.jpg](https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/ER%20model.jpg)